wolfhagenj/ZooarchMixMod/README.md

 - "Element" is a clarifying label and thus not necessarily required; it is the label of the element portion and is helpful to interpret results
 - "Element_Portion" is required; the model uses this numeric code to group observations into different categories for the multilevel model
   - It is important to ensure that all specimens have a single "Element_Portion" (even if, as in the example, both the proximal and distal parts of the element have observed measurements).
-- "Measurement" and "Measurement_Set" have the same general structure as "Element" and "Element_Portion", though every type of measurement should have its own associated "Measurement_Set" (see the values for the two measurements in "Specimen_No" 4).
+- "Measurement" and "Dimension" have the same general structure as "Element" and "Element_Portion", though every type of measurement should have its own associated "Dimension" (see the values for the two measurements in "Specimen_No" 4).
 Note that "Measurement" is a clarifying label and is thus not strictly required.
 - "Immature" is required; this is a binary (0/1) variable about whether the specimen can be *potentially* immature based on its fusion status or biology.
   - Note that this is a specimen-level variable; all observations of the same specimen must have the same value
 - "Value_obs" is the actual observed measurement value